Prosecutor recalls coldness, cruelty of Parkland gunman

 Nine other gunmen who killed at least 17 people died during or immediately after their shootings, either by suicide or police gunfire.
 The suspect in the 2019 slaying of 23 people at a Walmart in El Paso, Texas, is awaiting trial.

 It wasn’t clear if anyone was in the courtroom to support Cruz, who sat at the defense table between his attorneys.
-He mostly looked down at a pad of paper with a pencil in his hand, but he did not appear to write.
+During Satz’s opening statement, he mostly looked down at a pad of paper with a pencil in his hand, but he did not appear to write.
 He would sometimes look up to stare at Satz or the jury, peer at the audience or whisper to his lawyers.

 After Satz spoke, Cruz’s lawyers announced that they would not give their opening statement until it is time to present their case weeks from now.
 That is a rare and risky strategy because it gives Satz the only say before jurors examine grisly evidence and hear testimony from survivors and the victims’ parents and spouses.